 Take note of disêtji, from verse 9, meaning say to him, using the second-person plural imperative disêt.
 You also find a negated second-person singular imperative in this same verse: no sta intardâti (do not delay).
 In verse 13, you find two more second-person plural imperatives: movêtsi e fasêt vignî jù gno pari (get going and have my father come down).
 You saw other second-person plural imperatives in verse 5 (see notes above).

 Al vaive (he was crying), in verse 15, is the masculine, third-person singular of the imperfet indicatîf of the verb vaî.
 You read: al vaive strent tôr di lui (he cried tight around him; that is, he cried whilst hugging him).
 Strent can be used as an adjective meaning tight; it is also the past participle of the verb strenzi, meaning to squeeze, to tighten.
-A few examples from the GDBtf: lis coreis des scarpis a son leadis masse strentis (the shoelaces are tied too tight; la coree, lace; leâ, to tie, to bind), amîs strets (close friends), al à strent il pugn (he squeezed his fist, he tightened his fist).
+Supplementary examples: lis coreis des scarpis a son leadis masse strentis (the shoelaces are tied too tight; la coree, lace; leâ, to tie, to bind), amîs strets (close friends), al à strent il pugn (he squeezed his fist, he tightened his fist).